eSignus/support/_docs/scanning.md

 ### First step

-You must place the card near the phone; when the NFC antenna detects it, the HW manager star running the following process:
+You must place the card near the phone; when the NFC antenna detects it, the HW manager starts running the following process:

 - Ensures the card is correct.
 - Asks the card for an encryption public key.